Hero, Justification, Main Character Resolve, Main Character Problem, Main Character Symptom, Main Character Response, and Main Character Solution

 [Heroes] do greater and greater things to get what they want, take more and more extreme measures to achieve this goal, until, perhaps, they turn a corner, and we’re no longer rooting for them – we realize that [to] achieve this WANT, without servicing this NEED would be worse than never having what we wanted in the first place…the hero realizes it too

 This particular explanation comes from Million Dollar Screenwriting instructor Chris Soth, but is exemplary of the thinking behind a Hero’s internal struggle towards the end of a story.
 The Hero wants something, strives for it, but near the end of the 2nd act discovers that what he wants doesn’t match up with what he needs.
-He ditches his original motivation in place of this new one, and marches into the 3rd act with a new purpose.
+He ditches his original motivation for this new one, and marches into the 3rd act with a new purpose.

 Is there an explanation for this dissonance?

-The issue with this second group of Heroes stems from the fact that they are all “teaching Heroes” who don’t change.
+The concern with this second group of Heroes stems from the fact that they are all “teaching Heroes” who don’t change.
 Instead of discovering some deep-seeded personal problem that they were unaware of, these characters find themselves driven to focus on solving the problems external to them.
 Because they are aware of what drives them, these Heroes will turn to it as a source of motivation to get them through their story.
-Act by act they build up a reason to justify their actions at the moment of crisis.
+Act by act they build up a reason to justify their actions during the moment of crisis.

-The other group of Heroes, the so-called “learning Heroes” start out with that psychological justification in place.
+The other group of Heroes, the so-called “learning Heroes” start out with that psychological justification intact.
 In these cases, each Hero’s story becomes a process of revealing this justification to them.
 Luke was unaware that he had this huge chip on his shoulder that compelled him to test his mettle against everyone he met.
 Ben revealed this to him, giving him a reason to trust something outside of himself.

 Screenwriter John August on want vs. need: